Every business has competitors, and monitoring what they are up to is critical and doesn’t need to be costly or time-consuming.

-Below is an example of DropBox vs Box domain authority and the number of domains and backlinks to each site which is the main criteria to calculate domain authority.
+Below is an example of DropBox vs Box domain authority and the number of domains and backlinks to each site which are the main criteria for calculating domain authority.
 As with the previous tool, you only need the website URL you want to check.

 Time to set up: 10s.
 Need to create an account: No. Cost: Free.

-Moat is a digital marketing analytics tool that allows you to search for any company’s banner ads, placement, dates of display, etc. This tool is extremely useful as it will enable you to keep tabs on what types of messaging and creatives your competition is releasing.
+Moat is a digital marketing analytics tool that allows you to search for any company’s banner ads, placement, dates of display, etc. This tool is handy as it will enable you to keep tabs on what types of messaging and creatives your competition releases.

 Below is an example of DropBox ads.
-As with the previous tool, you only need the name of your competitor you want to check.
+As with the previous tool, you only need the name of the competitor you want to check.

 Time to set up: 5s.
 Need to create an account: No. Cost: Free.